 The Salinas Police Department is responsible and has jurisdiction for criminal acts and to enforce Federal, State, and local laws on the Hartnell Main Campus and the Alisal Campus.
+Hartnell Community College District has engaged in a Memorandum of Understanding with the City of Salinas in regards to Police Services.
 The King City Police Department has jurisdiction to enforce Federal, State, and local laws as well as handling the investigation of all criminal offenses that occur on the King City Campus.